lizcory/lcsite/content/projects.md

 --

 ### COVIC
-In 2020, I tagged and archived hundreds of visualizations for Northeastern's [COVID-19 Online VIsualization Collection (COVIC)](https://covic-archive.org/index.html).
+During the COVID-19 pandemic, I tagged and archived hundreds of visualizations for Northeastern's [COVID-19 Online VIsualization Collection (COVIC)](https://covic-archive.org/index.html).
 The collection—which now contains over 10,000 figures—serves as a research tool, allowing users to filter charts and illustrations by type, interactive elements, and intended message.

  **+ + +**